Green currents for quasi-algebraically stable meromorphic self-maps of CP^k: Proof

 The remaining part of the proof follows along the same lines as in the previous case. \end{proof}

-Let us recall that a {\it qpsh function on $\P^k$} is an upper semi-continuous function $\phi:\ \P^k\rightarrow [-\infty,\infty)$ which is locally given as the sum of a plurisubharmonic and a smooth function.
-The following estimate due to V. Guedj (see Proposition 1.3 in \cite{gu}) is needed. \begin{lem} There exists a positive finite constant $C$ such that for all qpsh functions $\phi\leq 0,$ $\ddc\phi\geq -\omega,$ and for all $n\in\N,$
+Let us recall that a {\it quasi-plurisubharmonic function on $\P^k$} is an upper semi-continuous function $\phi:\ \P^k\rightarrow [-\infty,\infty)$ which is locally given as the sum of a plurisubharmonic and a smooth function.
+The following estimate due to V. Guedj (see Proposition 1.3 in \cite{gu}) is needed. \begin{lem} There exists a positive finite constant $C$ such that for all quasi-plurisubharmonic functions $\phi$ with $\max\phi=0,$ $\ddc\phi\geq -\omega,$ and for all $n\in\N,$

 \end{lem}

 Now we arrive at